Yamato-Security/EnableWindowsLogSettings/README.md

 # Important Windows event logs

-* The most important event log to turn on is probably `Process Creation` which tracks what processes are run on a system.
+1. The most important event log to turn on is probably `Process Creation` which tracks what processes are run on a system.
   Currently, about half of [Sigma](https://github.com/SigmaHQ/sigma)'s detection rules rely on this event.
-  This can be accomplished by installing Sysmon (Event ID 1) or enabling built-in logs (Security Event ID 4688).
+  This can be accomplished by installing Sysmon (Event ID `1`) or enabling the built-in Security log Event ID `4688`.
-  `Sysmon 1` will provide detailed information such as hashes and metadata of the executable so is ideal but in the case that Sysmon cannot be installed it is possible to turn on with Windows built-in functionality.
+  `Sysmon 1` will provide detailed information such as hashes and metadata of the executable so is ideal but in the case that Sysmon cannot be installed it is possible use built-in `Security 4688` logs.
 However, it is important that command line logging is also enabled as many detection rules rely on this.
-Unfortunately `Security 4688` does not provide as detailed information as the Sysmon process creation logs.
+Unfortunately `Security 4688` does not provide as detailed information as the Sysmon process creation logs, so not all `Process Creation` rules work with `Security 4688`.
-* The second most important event log is a properly tuned Security log.
+2. The second most important event log is a properly tuned Security log.
-* The third most important are probably PowerShell Module logging and ScriptBlock logging as attackers will often abuse PowerShell.
+3. The third most important are probably PowerShell Module logging and ScriptBlock logging as attackers will often abuse PowerShell.
-* The forth are probably all of the other Sysmon events.
+4. The forth are probably all of the other Sysmon events.
-* After these, there are many other logs under the "Application and Services Logs" folder that are also very important: AppLocker, Bits-Client, NTLM, PowerShell, PrintService, Security-Mitigations, Windows Defender, Windows Firewall With Advanced Security, WMI-Activity, etc...
+5. After these, there are many other logs under the "Application and Services Logs" folder that are also very important: AppLocker, Bits-Client, NTLM, PowerShell, PrintService, Security-Mitigations, Windows Defender, Windows Firewall With Advanced Security, WMI-Activity, etc...

 ## Sigma's top log sources